Die Laughing (band): 1992 to 1994

-In 1992, John Berry met vocalist Rachel Speight and the second incarnation of Die Laughing was born.
+In 1992, Berry met vocalist Rachel Iden and the second incarnation of Die Laughing was born.
 The pair began writing new tracks and further band members Dave Shiner and Ruth Tyson were recruited alongside a drummer to complete the live line up.
 The band recorded their first demo Poems of Your Life at Cage Studios in Sheffield which saw the group record four tracks from the first incarnation of the band.
 After purchasing a drum machine (Dr Duck), the band played their first live show on 12 February 1993, at The Narrow Boat venue in Nottingham.

 The band's second demo Love Amongst The Ruins was recorded in March 1993.
 Extended touring around the UK during the summer of 1994 with Children On Stun followed, with the band making the decision to enhance the live sound with the addition of second guitarist, Ian Holman.
 Ian was felt by the band to complement the songwriting dynamic and joined as a permanent member later the same year.
 October 1994 saw the release of the three track Shadows & Silhouettes demo on cassette which was engineered by Matt Howden (Sieben).